bben6087/android-group-project/README.md

 ## StudySesh
 - This is the name of our android app

-## StudySheh Test user and password
+## StudySesh Test user and password
 - User: s123456
 - Password: Pass123